beingeek/real_estate/README.md

 ## Real Estate

-Frappe App for Real Estate Automation (ERPNext Enhancement)
+ERPNext App for Real Estate and Developers

 #### License